 And so many from vacations and road trips…

 …A sunglass and Santa-hat clad starfish purchased in Orange Beach during the vacation it stormed all week.
 (It was awesome –we three feasted on seafood, camped out at the indoor pool & hot tub and watched movies all week.)…

 …And three Santas purchased in Brighton Beach, the summer I ran off to NYC, alone.

-The more eggnog I drank Saturday, the gaudier my tree became, covered in layer upon layer of ornaments!
+The more eggnog I drank, the gaudier my tree became, covered in layer upon layer of ornaments!

 I even pulled out the old ceramic tree Mother gave me years ago.
 It was always the first decoration Oba and I put out when we were little.
-Travis played with the wiring and got the inner light to work while I washed the tree and its base.
+I played with the wiring and got the inner light to work then washed the tree and its base.
 While ordering more plastic lights for it online, I discovered that the 24” vintage one like mine is now worth 250.-300. dollars.
 Ah, viNtaGe!

 So, even though I was a weekend behind my official putting-up-the-tree-date, it was a wonderful day!
 I missed the kids, but revealed in every minute of the Christmas spirit that filled me.

 Now, I can look forward to all the other activities that have become family traditions -the kids helping with Thanksgiving dinner, the making of Christmas candies (Martha Washington & Potato Candy!), shopping with the girls, piling up on the couch to watch It’s a Wonderful Life and A Christmas Story, Midnight Mass at the Vatican… and hours upon hours of Christmas music!

 “Let it snow, let it snow, let it snow….”

 And on Facebook – We Share the Same Sky, author Elizabeth Mozley